 When your flight to Turkey arrives, you’ll be in a country of mystery and mystique, and one that is rapidly modernizing to appeal to today’s travelers.
-The country is divided between Europe and the Middle East and is a melting pot of sacred sites for many religions, mainly Christian, Islam and Judaism.
+The country is a melting pot of sacred sites for many religions, mainly Christian, Islam and Judaism.
 History buffs booking flights to Turkey will love all the artifacts any historian could wish for from the Byzantine era.

 Travelers stepping off flights to Turkey will have no shortage of things to do.
 Behind the ancient ruins and endless relics there is also a little decadence in Turkey.
 Thanks to its perfectly situated location on the Mediterranean, nature lovers and sports enthusiasts can trek the Turkish landscape while others soak in mineral mud baths at top-rated resorts along the coast.
 Turkey is a hidden gem among travelers – it’s inexpensive enough for any traveler and boasts more to do and see than many of its neighboring countries.
 Find a cheap flight to Turkey and enjoy the Turkish hospitality while you savor all the history and modern pleasures you can handle in one country.

 Turkey has extremely hot and dry summers, followed by rain-filled winters.